Two Lecture Series

 Café Conversation with Dr. Haley Duschinsky

 Duschinski, accompanied by students, has conducted research of diverse cultures from Northern Ireland to Cambodia, as well as performed extensive anthropological fieldwork in Kashmir, a conflict zone in India.
 During her café, she hopes that "the audience leaves with a better understanding of how anthropology can help us understand local perspectives on international human rights issues."
-Watch her on A&S TV on Livestream.
+Watch her on A&S YouTube.